aKshayKadam03/smatbot-clone/README.md

    <ul>

 <h2>Smatbot is a clone of the original smatbot website which deals with the development of AI chat bots for their costumers</h2>
-<p>This is a five page website which posses only front end build with HTML,CSS and Javascript.
+<p>This is a five page website which posses only front end built with HTML,CSS and Javascript.
 The layouts are mainly built with flex,grid and float </p>